October 9, 2016

 POWERS, ABILITIES, WEAPONS & TOOLS

 After meeting Pathfinder and entering the portal, I landed on the destination planet.
 As my luck would have it, I landed smack in the middle of a swamp.
-Knee deep in muck and water, I trudged my way out of the muddy lagoon and found solid ground.
-From there, I did an inventory check since my entire bag of supplies was soaked, including the navigation system.
+Knee-deep in muck and water, I trudged my way out of the muddy lagoon, and found solid ground.
+From there, I did an inventory check, since my entire bag of supplies was soaked, including the navigation system.
 When I turned it on, it was going haywire.
-I cursed fate as I was one portal away from home but I didn’t even know what direction to head.
-As I looked up in the sky and saw multiple moons, I realized using constellations to guide me would not be any help either.
-The chances of finding recognizable ones were slim next to none.
-My water and food rations were still in tact though, thank God, as the sight of the swampland did not offer any promising meal options, and I did not feel like straining water and boiling it for consumption.
-The only thing I had to do was find my way out of the swamp and to the portal before my rations were exhausted.
+I cursed fate, as I was one portal away from home, but I didn’t even know what direction to head in.
+As I looked up in the sky and saw multiple moons, I realized using constellations to guide me would not be any help, either.
+The chances of finding recognizable ones were next to none.
+My water and food rations were still intact though, thank God, as the sight of the swampland did not offer any promising meal options, and I did not feel like straining water and boiling it for consumption.
+The only thing I had to do was find my way out of the swamp and to the portal, before my rations were exhausted.
 So, I set off in search of my way home.

-The terrain was treacherous.
-There was little solid ground between swamps.
-I figured I must have landed dead in the middle of a stretch of small ponds.
-Tiny creatures hopped and slithered about around my feet occasionally as I maneuvered through the dense bogs.
-I even saw some ghastly looking fish-like creatures swimming about below the water surfaces, making me glad I decided to not brave the waters and swim a straight line to the woods opposite of my location.
-Doing so would have also ruined my supplies though, so it was the obvious choice.
+The terrain was treacherous – there was little solid ground between swamps.
+Ifigured, I must have landed dead in the middle of a stretch of small ponds.
+Tiny creatures hopped and slithered about around my feet occasionally, as I maneuvered through the dense bogs.
+I even saw some ghastly looking fish-like creatures swimming about below the water surfaces, making me glad I decided to not brave the waters, and swim a straight line to the woods opposite of my location.
+Doing so would have also ruined my supplies, so it was the obvious choice.
 Not swimming in alien waters unless absolutely necessary has actually been a rule of mine while lost at space.
 In any case, the swamp was filled with creatures not to my liking.
 It was imperative I exited quickly.

 WEIGHT: 206 lbs.